Mr Gavin Rudge Msc

 Research

 Gavin is also working with the Child and Maternal Health team of the West Midlands ARC to explore emergency readmission following giving birth.
 This is a study of over 6 million births in England occurring between 2007 and 2017.
 It seeks to understand the factors that may predict emergency readmission and to explore why the proportion of births affected and the underlying readmission diagnoses are changing over time.
-The analysis has been completed and a paper is currently being written.
+The paper has recently been accepted for publication by the British Journal of Obstetrics and Gynaecology.

-Another hospital-based study Gavin has worked on was the HiSLAC study.
+Another hospital-based study Gavin has worked on was the HiSLAC study (https://hislac.org/).
 This was an NIHR funded national evaluation of the Seven Day Services policy introduced in 2014.
 This study examined the association between case-mix adjusted mortality with consultant staffing at weekends.
 It analysed admissions and mortality in 20 Hospital Trusts.
 The work required calculating the secular trend of case-mix adjusted in-hospital mortality for the whole of England for several years which involved interrogating tens of millions of hospital admission records.
-Seven papers relating to this study were published including one in The Lancet.
+Seven papers relating to this study were published including one in the Lancet (https://doi.org/10.1016/S0140-6736(16)30442-1).
 He was invited to collaborate on this study following earlier work he had done on hospital mortality and patient safety.

 The other area of Gavin’s work is using spatial data in health research.
 Typically, he collaborates with cohort studies which need to add geographic variables to their data and analyse them with respect to environment or location.
 He also undertakes his own research in this area, an example being as a well-cited study of how distance from hospital affects the use of A&E departments (https://doi.org/10.1371/journal.pone.0067943).
 He is also interested in how urban form affects walkability and in turn, how this affects physical activity.
 He has collaborated with several teams of researchers in Germany and has explored the relationship between physical activity in cohort subjects and walkability of their neighbourhoods using GIS-based metrics he has developed himself (https://doi.org/10.1136/BMJOPEN-2019-033941).
 He is also working on a similar study using a general health and lifestyle cohort in Taiwan which is being prepared for publication.

-Gavin contributes to pedagogy in the College of Medical and Dental Sciences, where he teaches research methods to undergraduate medical students.
+Gavin contributes to pedagogy in the College of Medicine and Health, where he teaches research methods to undergraduate medical students.
 He also lectures on demographics, health informatics, and health and place on the Master’s in Public Health Programme (MPH).
 He also supervises Master’s dissertations on the MPH.

 Publications